Billmate/magento/README.md

 ## Important Note
 * The automatic order activation on status change is supported from Magento version 1.7 and above.
+* When updating to 3.0 please delete folder /app/code/community/Billmate/Common as this is moved to local.

 ## COMPATIBILITY Magento versions
 1.7 - 1.9.3